 When she looked up, she found not the kid, but a familiar pale man with platinum-blonde hair.
-Her heart hammered in her chest as she stared into his ice-blue eyes before realizing that the man’s gloved hand was pressed against her cheek.
+Her heart hammered in her chest as she stared into his ice-blue eyes before realizing that it was the man’s gloved hand that was pressed against her cheek.
 She could feel tight rope pressing against her arms and a cold chair pressing against her back.

 “It’s time, Cadence,” he said calmly as always.
 “Are you ready?”